fpdavis/MarquesasServer/README.md

    * Added support for IGame Methods.
    * Added option for a read only mode (Write Enabled) now that write IGame Methods have been added.
    * Links to IGame Set Methods do not generate HTML links so data isn't accidentally overridden.
+   <br><br>
+   * Added /GetAllGames that supports AllProperties (/GetAllGames/AllProperties)
+   * Added GetAllGamesLimit to App.config to limit number of entries returned for /GetAllGames/AllProperties.
+Default is 50.
+   * Added partial match search terms on the querystring that are ANDED for GetAllGames for Title, Publisher, and Platform (?Title=Asteroids)
+   * Added /PlayGame which matches games on Title, PublisherAndTitle, Id, and LaunchBoxDbId.
+Examples: /PlayGame/Title/EXACT_TITLE, /PlayGame/PublisherAndTitle/EXACT_PUBLISHERNAME/EXACT_TITLE, /PlayGame/LaunchBoxDbId/123456